timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-07-26
+# Objectives for Today 2021-07-27

-- Updating the Key Performance Indicators for the adventure.
-- Updating the Discord weekly topic.
-- How to sell and promote Telemetry Buddy?
-Building a funnel and email campaign.
-- Writing material for store pages and collecting racer interest.
-- Writing material for emails and onboarding.
+- Moving forward with the minimum viable product.
+- Trying to get incident data collected.
 - Almost done with Birthday Month.

 **Purpose**